-In Fiscal 2021, ADS partnered with The Recycling Partnership (TRP) to increase access to recycling for underserved communities.
-Through our work with The Recycling Partnership, ADS has been instrumental in bringing access to and education on recycling to underserved communities across the US.
+In Fiscal 2022, the ADS Foundation continued to participate as a funding partner for The Recycling Partnership (TRP).
+The mission of TRP is to increase equitable access to recycling for underserved communities.
+Through our support of The Recycling Partnership we are anabling access to and education on recycling in underserved communities across the US.
 We agree with TRP that "recycling only works if everyone can participate and the materials collected can be processed".
-This past year, TRP published a report titled "Paying IT Forward: How Investment in Recycling Will Pay Dividends" and we encourage you to check it out.

-ADS is also a member of The Recycling Partnerships Polypropylene Recycling Coalition.
+ADS is also a member of The Recycling Partner-ship's Polypropylene Recycling Coalition.
 Through our membership in the Polypropylene Recycling Coalition, we are working to increase recycling rate and availability of recycled polypropylene.
-The recycling process is complex and not all plastics are accepted for recycling, sorted, and available for recycling at the same despite the inherit value to companies like ADS that are working to increase the recycled content of our products.
+The recycling process is complex and not all plastics are accepted for recycling, sorted and available for recycling at the same despite the inherit value to companies like ADS that are working to increase the recycled content of our products.

-Our partnership with TRP is critical to advancing ADS's commitment to developing innovative solutions that promote environmental stewardship by protecting water and keeping millions of pounds of plastic out of landfills each year.
+Our partnership with TRP is critical to advancing ADS' commitment to developing innovative solutions that promote environmental stewardship by protecting water and keeping millions of pounds of plastic out of landfills each year.

-In Fiscal 2021, ADS recycled 510 million pounds of plastic and avoided 670 million pounds of greenhouse gas emissions through our use of recycled plastic.
+In Fiscal 2022, ADS recycled over 600 million pounds of plastic and avoided 770 million pounds of greenhouse gas emissions through our use of recycled plastic.
 ADS is proud of our partnerships and the results and is looking forward to advancing our recycling efforts and participation in the circular economy.
-For more on our bold goals for the future with respect recycled material please see the 10-Year goals section at the end of this report.
+We feel strongly that this partnership will be critical to ADS achieving our ambitious 10-year goal of 1 billion pounds of recycled material per year by 2032.